 The difference between the death benefit and client growth participation minus their percentage tier at the time of policy payout

-The coin IEO investment into the company
+The Token IEO investment into the company

 Reinvestment of revenues back into other cryptocurrencies.
+Reserve only in BTC

-Third party health & medical information sources.
+Partner with third party health & medical information sources.

 Direct Health, Medical, and Insurance industry parties wishing to transition their packages onto the blockchain.

+Become captive insurance carriers as a foreign entity to fiat insurance companies looking for added coverage or looking to transition fiat policies into the crypto products we will offer.